-The best cycling tyre levers are a humble but essential part of any cyclist's toolkit.
-We've pulled hundreds of tyres off wheels over the years to figure out which are the best tyre levers.
+Tyre levers are a humble but essential part of any cyclist's toolkit.
+We've pulled hundreds of tyres off wheels over the years to figure out which do the job well, and which don't.
 These are the best tyre levers you can buy.

 Tyre levers aren't a big investment, but it's worth making sure you choose the best tyre levers so when your ride is interrupted by a puncture you can get back underway quickly and easily.
 Most tyre levers nowadays are plastic, and you might never need anything tougher; but steel or alloy options do still exist for really stubborn tyre/rim combinations.